Spirit of Texas: History

 A standard business class Bell 206L-1 LongRanger was modified for the round-the-world trip.
 Modifications took 3 weeks.
 An extra 151 gallon fuel tank was added, along with a Loral radar, a modified heater/defroster, pop out floats, special safety, communication, and navigation equipment.

 Ross Perot, Jr. and Jay Coburn used the Spirit of Texas to complete the first round-the-world flight by helicopter.
-An Australian, Dick Smith, had started a round the world solo attempt in a JetRanger on August 6, 1982, from Dallas, Texas.
+An Australian, Dick Smith, had started the first round the world solo 'around the world' flight in a JetRanger helicopter on August 6, 1982, from Dallas, Texas and successfully completed on July 22 1983.
 Determined to accomplish the task earlier, Perot and Coburn set out on an aggressive timetable with better funding.
 In a single day, a LongRanger was ordered and delivered at a cost of $725,000 (1982).
 Fellow pilot Coburn had extensive helicopter experience in Vietnam, and had participated in the rescue of 2 EDS employees from a jail in Iran as depicted by Ken Follet's non-fiction novel On Wings of Eagles.

 The helicopter departed Dallas, Texas, on September 1, 1982, and returned to the same point 29 days, 3 hours, and 8 minutes later.
 Smith completed his solo flight in July the following year.
 The flight path consisted of 26,000 miles crossing 26 different countries.
 56,000 pounds of fuel were burned, with 56 stops for refueling.